 Knoxville Mayor Indya Kincannon also said evacuees could go to the Jacob Building for shelter and resources.
 She also asked people to reach out to neighbors and community members if they could not evacuate and said the Red Cross was helping coordinate resources.

 She said the city was working with Knoxville Area Transit to help people with mobility issues evacuate.
+Authorities estimated up to 1,200 people were impacted by the recommended evacuation.

-Erland said he expected the investigation to be a long-term event, and said the evacuation could still be in place overnight into Friday.
+Erland said he expected the investigation to be a long-term event, and said the evacuation would still be in place overnight into Friday.
 Authorities also said anyone who needs help evacuating could call the police department's non-emergency line at 865-215-4010.

 He also said the evacuation area was expanded to a 3,000-foot perimeter around CMC Recycling at around 4:15 p.m.
 He also said the steel recycling company made the first call about the box.